Annual Faculty, OAA, Staff, Postdoc Training Requirement

-Annual sexual misconduct awareness and prevention training is mandatory for all students, faculty, other academic appointees, staff, and postdoctoral researchers.
+Annual sexual misconduct awareness and prevention training is required for all faculty, other academic appointees, staff, and postdoctoral researchers.
 For more information, please visit our Annual Training Requirement FAQ page.

 Training for Staff and Postdoctoral Researchers

-Current full-time, part-time, and temporary staff and postdoctoral researchers must complete an online course titled Bridges: Taking Action.
-This training builds on topics covered in the AY2017 training course titled Intersections by addressing definitions, reporting obligations, processes and resources under the University’s Policy on Harassment, Discrimination, and Sexual Misconduct.
+Current full-time, part-time, and temporary staff and postdoctoral researchers must complete an online course titled Harassment and Discrimination Prevention.
+This training builds on topics covered in the training course titled Intersections by addressing definitions, reporting obligations, processes and resources under the University’s Policy on Harassment, Discrimination, and Sexual Misconduct.
 It also draws on real-world scenarios to identify steps that can be taken to prevent discrimination, unlawful harassment, and sexual misconduct in our community.

-Newly-hired staff and postdoctoral researchers satisfy this training requirement by completing the online course titled Intersections.
+Newly-hired staff and postdoctoral researchers also satisfy this training requirement by completing the online course titled Harassment and Discrimination Prevention.
 New hires will receive an email from the online training provider, LawRoom, within approximately 6-8 weeks of hire, with detailed instructions, the deadline for completion, and a link to the course.

 Training for Faculty and Other Academic Appointees

-New faculty and other academic appointees have the opportunity to fulfill the training requirement by either 1) attending an in-person training, or 2) completing the online course titled Intersections.
+Faculty and other academic appointees have the opportunity to fulfill the training requirement by either: 1) attending an in-person training, or 2) completing the online course titled Harassment and Discrimination Prevention.